Elizabeth I: Virginity

 Elizabeth's unmarried status inspired a cult of virginity related to that of the Virgin Mary.
 In poetry and portraiture, she was depicted as a virgin, a goddess, or both, not as a normal woman.
 At first, only Elizabeth made a virtue of her ostensible virginity: in 1559, she told the Commons, "And, in the end, this shall be for me sufficient, that a marble stone shall declare that a queen, having reigned such a time, lived and died a virgin".
 Later on, poets and writers took up the theme and developed an iconography that exalted Elizabeth.
 Public tributes to the Virgin by 1578 acted as a coded assertion of opposition to the queen's marriage negotiations with the Duke of Alençon.
 Ultimately, Elizabeth would insist she was married to her kingdom and subjects, under divine protection.
 In 1599, she spoke of "all my husbands, my good people".

 This claim of virginity was not universally accepted.
 Catholics accused Elizabeth of engaging in "filthy lust" that symbolically defiled the nation along with her body.
 Henry IV of France said that one of the great questions of Europe was "whether Queen Elizabeth was a maid or no".

-A central issue, when it comes to the question of Elizabeth's virginity, was whether the queen ever consummated her love affair with Robert Dudley.
+A central issue, when it comes to the question of Elizabeth's virginity, was whether the Queen ever consummated her love affair with Robert Dudley.
 In 1559, she had Dudley's bedchambers moved next to her own apartments.
 In 1561, she was mysteriously bedridden with an illness that caused her body to swell.

 In 1587, a young man calling himself Arthur Dudley was arrested on the coast of Spain under suspicion of being a spy.
 The man claimed to be the illegitimate son of Elizabeth and Robert Dudley, with his age being consistent with birth during the 1561 illness.
 He was taken to Madrid for investigation, where he was examined by Francis Englefield, a Catholic aristocrat exiled to Spain and secretary to King Philip II.
 Three letters exist today describing the interview, detailing what Arthur proclaimed to be the story of his life, from birth in the royal palace to the time of his arrival in Spain.
-However, this failed to convince the Spanish: Englefield admitted to King Philip that Arthur's "claim at present amounts to nothing", but suggested that "he should not be allowed to get away, but [...] kept very secure."
-The king agreed, and Arthur was never heard from again.
+However, this failed to convince the Spaniards: Englefield admitted to King Philip that Arthur's "claim at present amounts to nothing", but suggested that "he should not be allowed to get away, but [...] kept very secure."
+The King agreed, and Arthur was never heard from again.
 Modern scholarship dismisses the story's basic premise as "impossible", and asserts that Elizabeth's life was so closely observed by contemporaries that she could not have hidden a pregnancy.